-Our Village Church - Open for All
+Our Village Church - A Place of Worship, Open for All

 Welcome to Christ Church Coldharbour, in south east England's highest village on the eastern slopes of Leith Hill within the Surrey Hills Area of Outstanding Natural Beauty.